raouf2ouf/graal-defeasible-core/readme.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/fr.lirmm.graphik/graal-defeasible-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/fr.lirmm.graphik/graal-defeasible-core)

 # Graal Defeasible Core
-This is the parser module for Graal, it can parse strict, defeasible, and defeater rules along with preferences on rules and on alternatives using DLGP fromat.
+This is the parser module for Defeasible Datalog+-, it can parse strict, defeasible, and defeater (existential) rules along with preferences on rules and on alternatives using DLGP fromat.

 ## Getting Started
 You can either import this module using Maven Central (recommended).
 Add the following to your pom.xml: